-It was bittersweet being so tantalisingly close to something that was once yours.
-We loved our house, but it was in original condition and falling to pieces, and we didn’t have the $100k to make it liveable.
+It’s bittersweet being so tantalisingly close to something that was once yours.
+We loved our house, but it was in original condition and falling to pieces and we didn’t have the $100k to make it liveable.
 So, in 2007, it was sold, like most homes in the area, as an “inner city do-up with lots of potential!”.
-I’m not capitalism’s biggest fan, but, if I could, I’d milk it for enough money to buy that house back and absolve my guilt as a Central Auckland sellout.
+I’m not capitalism’s biggest fan but, if I could, I’d milk it for enough money to buy that house back and absolve my guilt as a Central Auckland sellout.

 This is why I was so disheartened when I read about Rose Greaves on Vermont Street being on the receiving end of ongoing racial abuse and a vile letter claiming she’s an “embarrassment” to Ponsonby.
 My kneejerk reaction was to tweet “Make Ponsonby Brown Again”, in a joking attempt at solidarity that might’ve rubbed off as segregationist to someone oblivious to the area’s history.
 Realising a 21-character post was a poor means to approach such a layered issue, I started writing this instead.

 That abusive letter to Rose, with its thinly veiled racism, read as gentrified nonsense.
 Not simply for its lack of humanity, but for its audacity in telling a Māori woman that she doesn’t belong.
 On Māori land.